-Delegating here means allowing a subordinate to be in charge of an assigned duty, thereby giving the manager time to face other pressing needs in the organization / library.
+Delegating here means allowing a subordinate to be in charge of assigned duty, thereby giving the manager time to face other pressing needs in the organisation/library.
 The manager cannot do it all so he should train and then delegate and take his eyes and mind off so his subordinates can work, make mistakes and learn on the job.
-Anu manager who doesn't not delegate will most definitely wear himself or herself out from carrying out all tasks.
+Any manager who doesn't delegate will most definitely wear himself or herself out from carrying out all tasks.